Abdulrazaqevp/Smart-resume-builder/README.md

 ## Conclusion
 Smart Resume Builder demonstrates real‑world full‑stack engineering principles such as single source of truth, atomic data persistence, and scalable architecture.
 It is built as a foundation for a professional‑grade resume optimization platform.

+**🔐 Security & Configuration Notice**

+This project follows standard security practices for public repositories:
+No secrets are committed to the source code.
+All sensitive configuration (API keys, database URLs, admin keys) is managed using environment variables.
+.env files are explicitly excluded via .gitignore.
+The repository contains only sanitized, public-safe code suitable for learning, review, and demonstration purposes.
+Debug logging avoids printing sensitive values; only presence checks are used where necessary.
+Environment Variables Required
+The following environment variables must be provided locally or via your deployment platform:

+MONGO_URL=
+GROQ_API_KEY=
+ADMIN_API_KEY=
+PORT=

+**🛡️ Responsible Usage****

+This project is intended for:
+Educational use
+Portfolio demonstration
+Technical evaluation
+It is not recommended to deploy this project to production without additional security hardening such as:
+Rate limiting
+Request validation
+Authentication token rotation
+Secure logging and monitoring